camelot-dev/camelot/docs/user/advanced.rst

 Tweak layout generation
 -----------------------

-Camelot is built on top of PDFMiner's functionality of grouping characters on a page into words and sentences.
-In some cases (such as `#170 <https://github.com/camelot-dev/camelot/issues/170>`_ and `#215 <https://github.com/camelot-dev/camelot/issues/215>`_), PDFMiner can group characters that should belong to the same sentence into separate sentences.
+pypdf_table_extraction is built on top of PDFMiner's functionality of grouping characters on a page into words and sentences.
+In some cases (such as `#170 <https://github.com/atlanhq/camelot/issues/170>`_ and `#215 <https://github.com/atlanhq/camelot/issues/215>`_), PDFMiner can group characters that should belong to the same sentence into separate sentences.

 To deal with such cases, you can tweak PDFMiner's `LAParams kwargs <https://github.com/euske/pdfminer/blob/master/pdfminer/layout.py#L33>`_ to improve layout generation, by passing the keyword arguments as a dict using ``layout_kwargs`` in :meth:`read_pdf() <camelot.read_pdf>`.
 To know more about the parameters you can tweak, you can check out `PDFMiner docs <https://pdfminersix.rtfd.io/en/latest/reference/composable.html>`_.